Email marketing is likely to be one of the most important marketing channels for your business, and for good reason.

 In other words, it answers the question:

-Out of everyone who opened your email, what percentage of people clicked on any link in that email?
+- Out of everyone who opened your email, what percentage of people clicked on any link in that email?

 The answer tells you the proportion of people who opened your email who actually then went on to click a link in your email.

-However, once again since iOS 15, because the number of opens used in the calculation is no longer accurate, the percentage will be artificially lower than it should otherwise be.
+However, once again since iOS 15, because the number of opens used in the calculation is no longer accurate, the percentage will be artificially lower than it otherwise should be.

 As with CTR above, It’s therefore most useful for purposes of comparing results between different emails within your business.